Nour-Sadek/C-Elegans-PAM/README.md

 # Determining Phylogenetically Averaged Motif (PAM) score representations for the non-coding regions, promoters and 3'UTRs, of Caenorhabditis Elegans

+The project aims to replicate what was previously done for Saccharomyces Cerevisiae and human promoters and 3'UTRs (Alam et al. 2023), but for the corresponding non-coding regions for Caenorhabditis Elegans genes, as the resources to test the hypotheses generated by the promoter and 3'UTR representations are available for that model organism.

+Briefly, the authors mapped promoter and 3'UTR sequences to a feature space/representation that would be informative about the function of the gene associated with those non-coding regions.
+They used Position Weight Matrices (PWMs) of Transcription Factors (TFs) for promoters and RNA-Binding Proteins (RBPs) for 3'UTRs.
+PWMs can be considered as equivalent to a kernel of a 1d convolutional layer of shape 4 nucleotides x length of the motif where the values for each nucleotide at each position is the probability of that nucleotide being in that position so that the DNA sequence matches the consensus sequence needed for confidence binding of the RBP/TF to that sequence.
+To determine the confidence of the specific TF/RBP binding, its corresponding PWM is scanned over the sequence of interest and the output of the scan at each position gives a confidence score where higher scores means higher probability of binding and lower scores means lower probability of binding.

+The aim is to scan the PWMs of consensus TF and RBP motifs over promoter and 3'UTR sequences respectively where a high score after convolutional scanning could be interpreted as high probability of that motif binding to that region, which could be used to infer function of the gene associated with that non-coding region.
+However, there are a lot of false positives in terms of sequence matching, and so phylogenetic averaging was introduced where function, more so than sequence, would be conserved across homologs, and so scanning the PWM over the non-coding region and its orthologs, then averaging the scores over the orthologues - thus calculating a Phylogenetically Averaged Motif, or PAM score - is thought to potentially allow the interpretation of the averaged high match score as real biological signal rather than false positive.

+There is a representation vector for every non-coding region and PWM motif combo where that representation is built by averaging the maximum PWM score over all orthologous sequences of the gene that corresponds to that non-coding region.

+The goal, after clustering and visualization of the representation heatmap, is to inspect clusters enriched for various GO categories, and test hypotheses regarding the potential function of unknown genes based on how its representation clustered with the representation of other genes.

 ## Table of Contents

 1. Collection of the promoter and 3'UTR sequences for Caenorhabtidis Elegans and homologous species